IFRS 12 paras 20, 21, B12, B16, IAS 28 paras 40-43, disclosure on associates, and details of impairment review

 Basis of recoverable amount

-The impairment test was performed by comparing the recoverable amount of BoCom, determined by a VIU calculation, with its carrying amount.
-The VIU calculation uses discounted cash flow projections based on management’s best estimates of future earnings available to ordinary shareholders prepared in accordance with IAS 36.
+The VIU calculation uses discounted cash flow projections based on management’s best estimates of future earnings available to ordinary shareholders prepared in accordance with IAS 36 ’Impairment of Assets’.
+Those cash flows used estimates based on BoCom’s current condition and so do not include estimated cash flows arising from uncommitted future actions that may affect the performance of the investment which will be considered at the relevant time should they arise.
 Significant management judgement is required in arriving at the best estimate.

 We used a number of assumptions in our VIU calculation, in accordance with the requirements of IAS 36:

-• Long-term profit growth rate: 3% (2020: 3%) for periods after 2025, which does not exceed forecast GDP growth in mainland China and is consistent with forecasts by external analysts.
+• Long-term profit growth rate: 3.00% (2023: 3.00%) for periods after 2028, which does not exceed forecast GDP growth in mainland China and is similar to forecasts by external analysts.

-• Long-term asset growth rate: 3% (2020: 3%) for periods after 2025, which is the rate that assets are expected to grow to achieve long-term profit growth of 3%.
+• Long-term asset growth rate: 3.25% (2023: 3.00%) for periods after 2028, which is the rate that assets are expected to grow to achieve long-term profit growth of 3.00%.
+The increase of long-term asset growth rate was supported by historical data, which is expected to continue.

-• Operating income growth rate: ranges from 5.1% to 6.2% (2020: 3.5% to 6.7%) in the short to medium term, and is lower than BoCom’s actual results in recent years and the forecasts disclosed by external analysts, reflecting BoCom’s most recent actual results, global trade tensions and industry developments in mainland China.
+• Operating income growth rate: ranges from 0.1% to 9.9% (2023: -0.4% to 9.7%) in the short to medium term, which is similar to BoCom’s actual results in recent years, and is impacted by projections of net interest income in the short term as a consequence of recent macroeconomic, policy and industry factors in mainland China.

-• Effective tax rate (‘ETR’): ranges from 6.8% to 15.0% (2020: 7.8% to 16.5%) in the short to medium term, reflecting BoCom’s actual results and an expected increase towards the long-term assumption through the forecast period.
-For periods after 2025, the rate is 15.0% (2020: 16.8%), which is higher than the recent historical average, and aligned to the minimum tax rate as proposed by the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting.
+• Long-term effective tax rate: 15.0% (2023: 15.0%) for periods after 2028, which is higher than the recent historical average, and aligned to the minimum tax rate as proposed by the OECD/Group of 20 (‘G20’) Inclusive Framework on Base Erosion and Profit Shifting.

-The following table further illustrates the impact on VIU of reasonably possible changes to key assumptions.
-This reflects the sensitivity of the VIU to each key assumption on its own and it is possible that more than one favourable and/or unfavourable change may occur at the same time.
-The selected rates of reasonably possible changes to key assumptions are largely based on external analysts’ forecasts, which can change period to period.
+The changes in VIU would impact the carrying amount if there is an indication of further impairment (or indication that an impairment may no longer exist or may have decreased, to the extent of impairment loss previously recognised).
+The following table illustrates the impact on the carrying amount of reasonably possible changes to key assumptions used in the VIU calculation.
+This reflects the sensitivity of each key assumption on its own and it is possible that more than one favourable and/or unfavourable change may occur at the same time.
+The selected rates of reasonably possible changes to key assumptions are based on external analysts’ forecasts, statutory requirements and other relevant external data sources, which can change period to period.
+Unless specified, favourable and unfavourable changes are consistently applied throughout short-to-medium and long-term forecast years, based on a straight-line average of the base case assumption.

-Considering the interrelationship of the changes set out in the table above, management estimates that the reasonably possible range of VIU is $19.0bn to $29.3bn (2020 equivalent range: $17.2bn to $25.7bn).
-The range is based on impacts set out in the table above arising from the favourable/unfavourable change in the earnings in the short to medium term, the long-term expected credit losses as a percentage of customer advances, and a 50bps increase/decrease in the discount rate.
-The discount rate has been included this year, reflecting the relative materiality of movements in this assumption.
-All other long-term assumptions and the basis of the CMC have been kept unchanged when determining the reasonably possible range of the VIU.
+Considering the interrelationship of the changes set out in the table above, management estimates that the reasonably possible range of VIU is $13.5bn to $30.8bn (2023: $13.1bn to $28.8bn), acknowledging that the fair value of the Group’s investment has ranged from $6.8bn to $11.6bn over the last five years as at the date of the impairment tests.
+The possible range of VIU is based on impacts set out in the table above arising from the favourable/unfavourable change in the earnings in the short to medium term, the expected credit losses as a percentage of loans and advances to customers, and a 50bps increase/decrease in the discount rate.
+All other long-term assumptions, and the basis of the CMC have been kept unchanged when determining the reasonably possible range of the VIU.

 Selected financial information of BoCom

 The statutory accounting reference date of BoCom is 31 December.
-For the year ended 31 December 2021, HSBC included the associate’s results on the basis of the financial statements for the 12 months ended 30 September 2021, taking into account changes in the subsequent period from 1 October 2021 to 31 December 2021 that would have materially affected the results.
+For the year ended 31 December 2024, HSBC included the associate’s results on the basis of the financial statements for the 12 months ended 30 September 2024, taking into account any known changes in the subsequent period from 1 October 2024 to 31 December 2024 that would have materially affected the results.

-The Group’s investment in The Saudi British Bank (‘SABB’) is classified as an associate.
-HSBC is the largest shareholder in SABB with a shareholding of 31%.
-Significant influence in SABB is established via representation on the Board of Directors.
+The Group’s investment in Saudi Awwal Bank (‘SAB’) is classified as an associate.
+HSBC is the largest shareholder in SAB with a shareholding of 31%.
+Significant influence in SAB is established via representation on the Board of Directors.
 Investments in associates are recognised using the equity method of accounting in accordance with IAS 28, as described previously for BoCom.

 Impairment testing

-There were no indicators of impairment at 31 December 2021.
-The fair value of the Group’s investment in SABB of $5.6bn was above the carrying amount of $4.4bn.
+There were no indicators of impairment at 31 December 2024.
+The fair value of the Group’s investment in SAB of $5.7bn was above the carrying amount of $5.0bn.